clarkcb/xsearch/README.md

   have done, such as Haskell, and other functional/OO hybrid languages that I have done, such as Scala.

-* [Perl](https://www.perl.org/) [1] - Perl was my first go-to scripting language.
-  I would be curious to see how quickly I could implement a Perl version.

 * [Rust](http://www.rust-lang.org/) [2,3] - I don't know much about Rust yet,
   but from the little bit I've seen it looks interesting.
 It seems to be a functional language replacement for C/++, so maybe a little like Go +